The world's most beautiful island hotels

 (CNN) — From Australia to the Caribbean, there's no shortage of beautiful island hotels around the world.

-Whether you're after a glitzy private island getaway or a low-key tropical escape, we've picked 15 of the world's most stunning island hotels.
+Whether you're after a glitzy private island getaway or a low-key tropical destination, we've picked some of the world's most stunning island hotels:

+Let's be honest: Beautiful is an understatement for this luxurious South Pacific hideaway, owned by Red Bull founder and CEO Dietrich Mateschitz.
 It's built on its own 3,500-acre private island studded with lush coconut groves and ringed by pristine white sand beaches.

 Each of its 25 villas -- inspired by traditional Fijian bure -- boast leafy tropical gardens and private infinity-edge pools.
 As if that weren't enough to keep you occupied, there's also an equestrian center, five restaurants and countless coral reefs to be explored (via submarine, naturally).

 Anantara: Understated castaway chic.

 It doesn't get much more far-flung than this resort, tucked away on a tiny private island in the Quirimbas Archipelago, off the northern coast of Mozambique.
 But the views alone are worth the trek.

 Upon arrival, you're greeted with miles of empty, powder-white sand and ocean so blue it barely looks real.
 The resort itself is gorgeous, with its castaway-chic aesthetic and whimsical, Arabian Nights-inspired decor.
 And though its wooden, thatched-roof villas may look simple, don't be fooled: They're decked out with luxe deep-soak tubs, roomy outdoor decks and plunge pools built just steps from the ocean.

 Built atop scrub-covered bluffs on the southwest tip of Australia's Kangaroo Island, this unique resort is another spot offering incredible views.
 Each of its 21 glass-fronted suites feature floor-to-ceiling windows and are cantilevered to ensure jaw-dropping panoramas over Hanson Bay.
 In contrast to its rugged coastal landscape, the lodge is sleek and ultramodern, built from sustainable materials like recycled gumtrees and local limestone.

 It's also luxurious: Each suite has its own private terrace, sunken lounge and standalone bathtubs, perfectly positioned to soak in the glorious views.

+This intimate boutique hotel, situated on Anguilla's turquoise-blue Maundays Bay, is a Caribbean classic.
 Its domed, Moorish-style villas are cheerful and stylish, decorated with colorful batiks, rattan furniture and coconut wood accents.

 Though the vibe is beachy and relaxed, rooms abound with posh amenities like plush Frette linens and Hermès bath products.
+Added bonus: Every room is beachfront and has an ocean-facing patio.

 Cap Juluca, Maundays Bay, Anguilla; +1 264 497 6666

-Note: Editor's note: As of mid-April 2018, this resort was closed for hurricane repairs with a reopening target date by the end of 2018.